sajidak/notes/MVC5-DI.md

 # MVC5 Dependency Injection

+[TOC]

 ## Note:
 - MVC5 Dependency Injection engines support constructor-based and property-based injection.
 - Constructor-based injection
 	- Add parameters to the constructor.
 	- Those parameters will be populated automatically by the DI engine if a matching rule / object is registered.